devopsdays/devopsdays-web/content/events/2020-chicago/virtual-event.md

 After each long-form talk, the speaker and the DevOpsDays Chicago MCs will host a fireside chat during the subsequent breakout session.
 During the fireside chat, participants can submit moderated questions, some of which may be used during the discussion.

 Ignite-style talks will occur in blocks and have a shared channel for discussion on Discord.

+All talks and speaker fireside chats will be streamed via YouTube at [https://live.devopsdayschi.org](https://live.devopsdayschi.org).
+No registration is required to view the stream!

 ## Breakout Sessions